-As a community, we strive to provide education that encourages respect, responsible decision making, creativity, and academic excellence in a positive environment.
+As a community, we strive to provide education that encourages respect, responsible decision making, creativity, individual development and life-long learning in a positive environment.

 INTRODUCTION

 At Cedar Drive Elementary, students, parents, and staff are committed to ensuring our learning community is safe, caring, connected and inclusive.
 We value social-emotional learning and behaviours that contribute positively to the classroom and school community.
 Students are supported in the development of their self-regulation skills through classroom and school-wide activities.
 At Cedar Drive, we value inclusion and belonging, respect for self and others, and the exercising of fair and reasoned consequences and problem-solving.